CytoInformatics/HistoToolkit/README.md

 ### To-do
 ##### Essentials
 * Decode response from graph run to display outputs in proper places
-* Change name of image viewer id to support more than 1

 ##### Desirables
 * Add Nodes list under dropdown menu options